tchayen/chess/making-of/README.md

 I have a helper that checks a given direction (specified as `{ x: -1 | 0 | 1, y: -1 | 0 | 1 }`, which expresses any diagonal, horizontal or vertical movement in both directions) and goes on until:
 - It goes out of the chessboard.
 - It exceeds range (usually no limit, implemented as `8`, or 1 field).
-- It finds another piece (if ally then skip, if enemy then recognize it as possible attack move).
+- It finds another piece (if the same color then stop there, if enemy then recognize it as possible attack move).

-For pawns I use a coincidence (but I don't really have to worry about the rules of chess changing or getting more complex any time soon, right?) which assumes that a white pawn on `y === 6` or a black one on `y === 1` is entitled to make the initial, 2-field-long move.
+For pawns I use an assumption (but I don't really have to worry about the rules of chess changing or getting more complex any time soon, right?) that a white pawn on `y === 6` or a black one on `y === 1` is entitled to make the initial, 2-field-long move.

 I haven't implemented castling, promotion or en passant as I was able to get away with not having them for the demo video (oops).